rolkra/explore/README.md

   * **describe** - if you want to describe a dataset or a variable (number of na, unique values, ...)
 The output of these functions is a text.

-  * **explain** - to create a simple model that explains a target. explain_tree() for a decision tree, explain_logreg() for a logistic regression.
+  * **explain** - to create a simple model that explains a target. `explain_tree()` for a decision tree, `explain_logreg()` for a logistic regression.

   * **report** - to generate an automated report of all variables.
 A target can be defined (binary, categorical or numeric)

-The explore package automatically checks if an attribute is categorical or numerical, chooses the best plot-type and handles outliers (autosacling).
+The explore package automatically checks if an attribute is categorical or numerical, chooses the best plot-type and handles outliers (autoscaling).

 You can use {explore} with **tidy data** (each row is an observation) or with **count data** (each row is a group of observations with same attributes, one variable stores the number of observations).
 To use count data, you need to add the n parameter (variable containing the number of observations).
 Not all functions support count data.